Thirty years ago Nicolas Cage stole one of five quintuplets and never looked back.

 Still, that’s barely a footnote in that year’s box office story.

 “Three Men And A Baby” delivered 1987’s most popular film.
-The Leonard Nimoy comedy hauled in $167 million to take the year’s top spot ahead of “Fatal Attraction” ($157 million) and “Beverly Hills Cop II” ($153 million).
+The Leonard Nimoy comedy hauled in $167 million to take the year’s top spot ahead of “Fatal Attraction” ($157 million).
+“Beverly Hills Cop II,” with Eddie Murphy reprising his now iconic Axel Foley, followed with $153 million.

 “Raising Arizona” endures all the same.